Preserve Your Oral Health with Tooth Extraction

 Tooth Extraction Treatment Process

-At Luck Dental, every treatment plan is fully personalized according to the needs of the individual.
+At Luck Dental Clinic, every treatment plan is fully personalized according to the needs of the individual.
 However, the general steps for tooth extraction are essentially the same.
 First, Dr. Conder numbs the affected tooth and surrounding gums with local anesthesia.
 This will ensure your comfort throughout your procedure.
 Next, the tooth will be carefully loosened before being lifted from the socket.
 If the tooth is weak or broken off at the gum line, Dr. Rowe may divide the tooth into sections for easier removal.
 Once the tooth is extracted, a blood clot will form in the socket.
 This will aid in the natural healing process and prevent a dry socket from developing.
 If necessary, stitches may be placed over the site.

 Healing and Recovery